alex1792/Scoreboard/README.md

 - Fixing previous bugs
 - Modified database tables structures and HTML code for better maintainance
 - Remove redundant codes
+- Issues to be resolved: assign user as umpire, need to update user.role ✅
+- Issues to be resolved: when updating score, all pages that have scores should update ✅
 ---